spiffe/spiffe.io/content/spire/docs/install-server.md

 If you choose to change the default data directory, you do this at the command line.

-For simplicity’s sake, this guide illustrates node attestation using the join token method.
-Note that SPIRE ships with the default node attestation method set to join token.

 Pre-built binaries must reside in a **.data** directory.
 Create this directory in the location of your choice.
 For example:

 ```shell
 sudo mkdir -p /opt/spire/.data
 ```

+Once the SPIRE Server and Agent have been installed, it will be necessary to configure it for your environment.
+Follow the [Configuring SPIRE](/spire/docs/configuring/) section for full details, in particular Node Attestation and Workload Attestation.

+Note that the a SPIRE Agent must be restarted once its configuration has been modified for changes to take effect.

 # How to install the SPIRE server on Kubernetes

-TODO: We should find some standard Kubernetes configuration files and publish those, and reference them here.
-The standard files should be fully annotated.

 This section walks you step-by-step through getting a server running in your Kubernetes cluster and configuring a workload container to access SPIRE.